Mississippi corporation dissolution with the Mississippi Secretary of State

 Yes, you just file form F0019-Articles of Revocation of Dissolution (Profit Corporation) within 120 days following the effective date of dissolution.
 There is a $25 filing fee.

 How long before someone can take your business name?

 There is no protection for a Mississippi corporations name following voluntary dissolution or administrative dissolution.
 The name becomes available for use by other businesses immediately after the corporation is dissolved by the Mississippi SOS.

 What is the penalty if you just don’t file your annual reports?

 Domestic Mississippi corporations are required to file annual reports with the Office of the Secretary of State.
 If a corporation does not file its annual report, Mississippi SOS will give the corporation notice and then administratively dissolve it.
-If the SOS has not received the annual report 60 days after the due date, the Secretary of State will notify the business that it is past due.
-If the corporation still hasn't filed the report 60 days after the notice, the Secretary of State will administratively dissolve the corporation.
+If the SOS has not received the annual report 60 days after the due date, the Secretary of State will notify the business through its Mississippi registered agent that it is past due.
+If the corporation still hasn’t filed the report 60 days after the notice, the Secretary of State will administratively dissolve the corporation.